canonical/kafka-operator/docs/explanation/index.md

 ## Backups

-Read through [Backups explanation](explanation-backups) for information on the why snapshots and backing up Apache Kafka's log data is typically not necessary, and is not supported with Charmed Apache Kafka.
+Read through [Backups explanation](explanation-backups) for information on what replication does and does not protect against, and why a backup and restore workflow is not provided with Charmed Apache Kafka.

 ## Other topics